ParallelMaths/parallel/pages/9-25-easter-challenges.md

 * [ ] Inigo and Horatio

 ^^^ hint id=8
-Take a look at Horatio says – does it fit with what any of the others say?
+Take a look at what Horatio says – does it fit with what any of the others say?
 ^^^

 ---

 What Horatio says contradicts each of the statements made by his brothers.
 So he cannot be one of the two who are telling the truth.

-What Alfred says contradicts what both Inigo says and what Bernard says.
+What Alfred says contradicts what both what Inigo says and what Bernard says.
 So the two who are telling the truth cannot include Alfred.

-We deduce that the two brother who are telling the truth are Bernard and Inigo.
+We deduce that the two brothers who are telling the truth are Bernard and Inigo.
 This is indeed possible.
 For example, if Alfred was born first, Horatio second, Bernard third and Inigo last, then just Bernard and Inigo are telling the truth.
 :::